In the Torah world of recent generations, a true revolution has taken place.

 Who simply did not receive the right tools

-This situation reflects the teaching of the Gemara in Eruvin:
+This situation reflects the words of the Gemara in Eruvin:

-“This one is short and long, and that one is long and short.”
+“This is short and long, and this is long and short”

 The path of annotated Gemara is: